Skip to main content

 LLM Provider Configuration File Setup

 This guide shows how to configure LLM providers using YAML configuration files instead of environment variables.
-This is the recommended approach for production Community deployments.
+It is a strong default for production self-hosted deployments because it keeps provider configuration explicit, reviewable, and easy to evolve.

 Overview